manuel-dileo/nodeshift/README.md

 The case study is a user migration from Steemit, the most well-known Blockchain-based OSN, to Hive, due to an hard-fork event.

-This repository contains information, data and code behind the work: SUBMITTED.
+This repository contains information, data and code behind the work: User migration in blockchain-based online social networks through the lens of temporal node representation shift, accepted at Machine Learning

 # Dataset